inspire-1a03/pip-2021-nilayyousefi/inquiry.md

 ## 2. Cases by Age

-> Q2: How did COVID-19 affect individiduals of different age groups?
+> Q2: *How does COVID-19 affect individiduals of different age groups?*

 <!-- Paste your embed code for your figure below-->